-So what conclusions can we draw from this comparison chart?
+So what can we take away from these spending samples?

 Are you considering adding the Citi Double Cash to your wallet?
 Let’s review some of the major pros and cons of the card before you make your final decision:

 |Introductory APR offer for balance transfers||No introductory APR for new purchases|